Register to pay Council Tax

 If a property is unoccupied then the owner of a property will usually be liable for the payment of Council Tax.

 Long term empty property – premium

-A premium of 50% is charged when a property has been unoccupied and substantially unfurnished for two years.
-This means you will be charged 150% of the Council Tax liability.
+- A premium of 100% is charged when a property has been unoccupied and substantially unfurnished for 2 years.
+This means you will be charged 200% of the Council Tax liability.

-The additional Council Tax charge can only be removed by bringing the property back into use.
-If the property is occupied for of 6 weeks or less, it will be regarded as not having been occupied for the purpose of calculating the two year period.
+An additional Council Tax charge can only be removed by bringing the property back into use.
+If the property is occupied for 6 weeks or less, it will be regarded as not having been occupied for the purpose of calculating the premium charge.

 - Residential care homes

 - Dwellings inhabited by religious communities